MicrosoftDocs/win32/desktop-src/Tapi/enumerator-interfaces.md

 ---
-Description: The following interfaces enumerate TAPI 3 elements according to COM standards.
+description: The following interfaces enumerate TAPI 3 elements according to COM standards.
 These interfaces constitute stand-alone objects, and are also summarized with their related objects. ms.assetid: 5281aaf8-9774-4332-8861-1f97cf378f42
 title: Enumerator Interfaces
 ms.topic: article